-The Group recognizes a right-of-use asset and a lease liability at the lease commencement date.
+When the Group is the leasee, recognizes a right-of-use asset and a lease liability at the lease commencement date.
 The right-of-use asset is initially measured at cost, which comprises the initial amount of the lease liability adjusted for any lease payments made at, or before, the commencement date, plus any initial direct costs incurred and an estimate of costs to dismantle and remove the underlying asset or to restore the underlying asset or the site on which it is located, less any lease incentives received.